engl5674/engl5674s18/_projects/p4-rhet-exp-paper.md

 ## Objectives

-- Conduct an autoethnography that examines your relationship with a particular technology.
+- Conduct an autoethnography that examines your position and relationship with a particular technology.
 - Choose between an evocative, analytical, or ground-theory autoethnography (Pace, 2012).
 - Construct and refine a rhetorical research problem.
 - Construct and refine a preliminary methodology to study it / make sense of it.